Nitrogen13/joke-generation-service/README.md

 * Travis CI for CI/CD (tests running and Telegram bot deployment)

 ## CI details
-CI runs integration tests for telegram bot.
+Cl runs integration tests for the telegram bot.
+Tests are located at `tests` folder.
+Testing performed to expose defects in the interfaces and in the interactions between Joke Generation bot and Telegram.

-Tests located at `tests` folder.
+We used `pook` library for mocking requests to Telegram and `pytest` for test case writing.

 ## Tools
 * GitHub for VC